aref-hammaslak/Pizza-Ordering-Project/CODE_OF_CONDUCT.md

 ## Reporting Guidelines 📢

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [insert email address].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [this email](mobin.kh15@gmail.com).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Please provide as much detail as possible when reporting an incident, including:

 - Your contact information.
 - Names (real or usernames) of any individuals involved.